(currently under revision, to come into effect September 2017)

 CANCELLATIONS AND ABSENCES:

-Teacher absences: The teacher reserves the right to cancel or reschedule lessons due to illness or other commitments, with no charge to the student.
+Teacher absences: The teacher reserves the right to cancel or reschedule lessons due to illness or other commitments, and builds one absence a semester into the monthly lesson cost.
 Whenever possible, the teacher will provide notice prior to the month that is being affected by the absence.
 The teacher will provide makeup lessons as applicable.

 LESSONS & PRACTICE TIME